OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

 *  **Value**: <code>{}</code>
 *  **Description**: This object is intended to hold any default Tailwind CSS values that might be used as fallback or initial styles.

-These style properties ensure that the `ShAvatar` component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.
+These style properties ensure that the {{ $doc.constructorName }} component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.